Instagram Tips & Strategies

 • Music: Add a soundtrack to your Story.
 You can search a massive library of songs, select a specific clip, and choose how the lyrics or album art appear on screen.

 • Link: Once reserved for big accounts, the link sticker is now available to a much larger set of users.
 You can add a URL for people to tap directly to see your new product, register for your newsletter, or lead your customer to your home page.
-A great alternative for people who do not have swipe-up functionality for links in Stories yet is to add your webpage URL in the bio of your Instagram profile.

 • Countdown: Building hype for a launch or an event?
 The countdown sticker shows viewers exactly how much time is left.
 They can even tap it to get a reminder when the countdown ends.